 Different e-commerce business models (Furniture Manufacturers, Wholesalers and B2B business, E-tailers, Brick-and-Click companies, Non-furniture specialist chains) , their evolution and organization are discussed in light of companies' experiences: the Omni-channel approach, the incidence of mobile commerce, advertising and search engines strategies, the use of social media and delivery options.

-FOCUS ON: The furniture e-commerce business in Europe, North America and Asia: for each considered geographical area, and for the most relevant markets (UK, Germany, France, Spain, USA, Canada, China, India and Japan), the report analyses the sector performance and sales of the leading furniture e-commerce players (websites selling furniture, furniture manufacturers selling on-line).
+FOCUS ON: The furniture e-commerce business in Europe, North America and Asia: for each considered geographical area, and for the most relevant markets (UK, Germany, France, Italy, USA, Canada, Mexico, China, India and Japan), the report analyses the sector performance and sales of the leading furniture e-commerce players (websites selling furniture, furniture manufacturers selling on-line).

 Online sales of furniture and related products are presented for around 170 leading players based in North America, Europe and Asia, with profiles highlighting their e-commerce policies.
 Profiles of the major companies are also provided